Kwbmm/Homeserver/README.md

 ## Other

   - `firefly-recurring-trans.sh` is a script file run through a cron job to trigger the processing of firefly recurring transaction that I have set up in my firefly instance.
-  - `backup-volumes.sh` => **To be publish** Backs up the volumes of the services to MEGA.
+  - `backup-volumes.sh` => Backs up the services' volumes to MEGA.
 Volumes are encrypted first with `gocryptfs` and then uploaded through `mega-cmd`.
-Status of backups is controlled through gotify notifications.
+Status of backups is controlled through `gotify` notifications.